-We believe that we were not a PFIC for the tax year ended December 31, 2020, and we do not expect to be classified as a PFIC for U.S. federal income tax purposes for the current tax year ending December 31, 2021, or for the foreseeable future.
+We believe that we were not a PFIC for the tax year ended December 31, 2021, and we do not expect to be classified as a PFIC for U.S. federal income tax purposes for the current tax year ending December 31, 2022, or for the foreseeable future.
 Additionally, PFIC status is a factual determination for each taxable year that cannot be made until after the close of each such year and will depend to a large degree on the market price of our ADSs, which could fluctuate significantly.
-Therefore, we cannot assure you that we will not be considered a PFIC for the taxable year ended December 31, 2020 or in any subsequent taxable year.
-If we are a PFIC at any time during the holding period of a U.S. holder, the U.S. holder would be subject to potentially materially greater amounts of tax and subject to additional U.S. tax form filing requirements.
+Therefore, we cannot assure you that we will not be considered a PFIC for the taxable year ended December 31, 2021 or in any subsequent taxable year.
+If we are a PFIC at any time during the holding period of a U.S. holder, the U.S. holder would be subject to potentially materially greater amounts of tax and subject to additional U.S. tax reporting and compliance requirements.
 In addition, a non-corporate U.S. holder will not be eligible for qualified dividend income treatment on dividends received from us if we are treated as a PFIC for the taxable year in which the dividends are received or for the preceding taxable year.

 A non-U.S. corporation is a PFIC in any taxable year in which, after taking into account certain look-through rules, either (i) at least 75% of its gross income is passive income or (ii) at least 50% of the average value (determined on a quarterly basis) of its assets is attributable to assets that produce or are held to produce passive income.
 Passive income generally includes dividends, interest, rents, royalties, gross income from certain commodities transactions, and capital gains.
-If a non-U.S. corporation owns at least 25% by value of the stock of another corporation, the foreign corporation is treated for purposes of the PFIC tests as owning its proportionate share of the assets of the other corporation owns at least 25% by value of the partnership (a look-through partnership) - the foreign corporation is treated as owning its share of the partnership's assets and deriving its share of the partnership's income, characterized as passive or active at the partnership level.
+If a non-U.S. corporation owns at least 25% by value of the stock of another corporation, the foreign corporation is treated for purposes of the PFIC tests as owning its proportionate share of the assets of the other corporation, and as receiving directly its proportionate share of the other corporation's income.
+The same general look-through rule applies when a foreign corporation owns at least 25% by value of the partnership (a look-through partnership)-the foreign corporation is treated as owning its share of the partnership's assets and deriving its share of the partnership's income, characterized as passive or active at the partnership level.
 In the case the foreign corporation satisfies an "active partner" test, the foreign corporation may treat less-than-25% owned partnerships as look-through partnerships, unless the foreign corporation elects otherwise.
 Although the determination of whether a non-U.S. corporation is a PFIC for a given taxable year is based on its income and assets for that taxable year, as determined under the PFIC rules, once a non-U.S. corporation is a PFIC for any taxable year, it generally remains a PFIC for any investors that owned interests in all or a portion of such taxable year even if it would not otherwise qualify as a PFIC in later taxable years.
 We do not undertake to monitor our PFIC status on an ongoing basis.